AmnestyAM/aspirecloud-migrations/README.md

 # AspireCloud Migrations

 This repository serves as a central location for the database migrations that power both AspireCloud and AssetGrabber.
-Users of either project will recieve this as a submodule that they can use to run the migrations for the projects.
+Users of either project will receive this as a submodule that they can use to run the migrations for the projects.

 ## Usage